nicgagliano/Data_mine_us_county/README.md

 #### Conclusion

-Overall, we learned that factors related to poverty and the age distribution seem to be correlated with the change in households led by married and unmarried people.
+Overall, we learned that factors related to poverty, age distribution, and cost of living seem to be correlated with the change in households led by married and unmarried people.

+None of these are particularly surprising in hindsight.
+It would be more enlightening to know if the relative SVI to a county's neighboring counties would be telling of its household counts over time.

 {% include lib/mathjax.html %}